muzammil-ibrahim/Drone-Swarm/README.md

 ## Note:
-- To set up the raspberrypi for controlling the LED panel refer the README in the whiterabbit directory [click here](https://github.com/muzammil-ibrahim/Drone-Swarm/blob/main/whiterabbit/README.md)
+- To set up the raspberrypi for controlling the LED panel refer the README in the whiterabbit folder [click here](https://github.com/muzammil-ibrahim/Drone-Swarm/blob/main/whiterabbit/README.md)

 ## Contributors